coelacant1/CurlBashGUI/SECURITY.md

 # Security Policy

-This repository contains Bash scripts used for Proxmox management and automation.
+This repository contains Bash scripts used as a backbone for GUI script calling and automation.
 We take security issues seriously and appreciate any reports that help us maintain a secure and reliable environment.

 ## Supported Versions